 Christopher H. Buckley, Jr., Esq.

 Christopher H. Buckley, Jr. graduated from the Harvard Law School.
-He was a partner at Gibson, Dunn & Crutcher, one of the largest law firms in the United States with multiple domestic and overseas offices, and was a member of the firm’s Washington, D.C. office.
-Buckley founded and chaired the firm’s Environment & Natural Resources Practice Group, of whom more than 50 attorneys are members and whose clients have included many Fortune 500 companies.
-He has been named one of the best environmental lawyers by Chambers USA – America’s Leading Lawyers for Business; The Best Lawyers in America; Guide to the World’s Leading Environmental Lawyers; Who’s Who Legal: USA – Environment; Environment Expert Guide; Washingtonian’s Best Environmental Lawyers List; and Washington, D.C.
-Super Lawyers.
-He devotes considerable time to pro bono activities.
-Buckley represented the Atlantic Salmon Federation in its successful petition to have the Atlantic Salmon listed as an endangered species in the few remaining Maine rivers in which it spawns.
-He is Chairman of the Board of Directors of the Atlantic Salmon Federation and has been a member of the Executive Committee of the Board of Directors of the Environmental Law Institute.
-He has served as President of the Barker Foundation, a non-profit adoption agency in Washington, D.C.
-A fly-fisherman for almost his entire life, he has fished for Atlantic salmon in North America and Europe for more than 30 years.
-He also fishes for steelhead trout in British Columbia and tarpon, permit and bonefish in Florida.
+He is a retired partner of Gibson, Dunn & Crutcher, one of the world’s largest law firms, and was a member of the firm’s Washington, DC office.
+Buckley founded and chaired the firm’s Environment & Natural Resources Practice Group, which grew to one of the largest environmental practice groups in the nation and whose clients include many Fortune 500 companies.
+He has been a frequent lecturer and author with respect to environmental regulatory programs and environmental litigation, and has been recognized as one of the best environmental lawyers in the United States by numerous publications.
+Buckley is an ardent conservationist and fly fisherman.
+Before his retirement, he devoted considerable time to pro bono environmental cases, including representation of the Atlantic Salmon Federation and Trout Unlimited in major cases brought to obtain protection for wild salmonids and their environment.
+He has served as the Chairman of the Board of Directors of the Atlantic Salmon Federation, as a member of the Executive Committee of the Board of Directors of the Environmental Law Institute, and as a member of the Board of Directors of the Bonefish & Tarpon Trust.
+He has also served as President of the Barker Foundation, a non-profit adoption agency in Washington, DC.
+A fly fisherman for almost his entire life, Buckley has fished in rivers all over the world and on the flats of the Florida Keys and the Bahamas.
 He owns homes on Islamorada in the Florida Keys and in McLean, Virginia.